devicehive/devicehive-docker/riak-image/README.md

 More configurable parameters at [devicehive-start.sh](devicehive-frontend/devicehive-start.sh) and [devicehive-start.sh](devicehive-backend/devicehive-start.sh).

 ## Run
-In order to run DeviceHive from docker container, define environment variables as per your requirements and run:
+In order to run DeviceHive stack in Docker containers, define environment variables as per your requirements and run:
 ```
 docker-compose up
 ```